krzysztofwos/notes/Active Inference Textbook Group.md

 | Action<br>Active States      | a             |                                                                                                                      |
 | Generative Process           |               | Environment, the true probability distribution of raining or not                                                     |
 | Non-Equilibrium Steady State |               |                                                                                                                      |

+Features of the visual experience demonstrating that it is being generated

+- no blind spot
+- color in the periphery
+- resolution in the periphery
+- suppression of the saccades